William of Rubruck: Account

 In May 1254, during his stay among the Mongols, William entered into a famous competition at the Mongol court, as the khan encouraged a formal theological debate between the Christians, Buddhists, and Muslims, in order to determine which faith was correct, as determined by three judges, one from each faith.
 A Chinese person participated with William in the competition.

-Roger Bacon, William's contemporary and fellow-Franciscan, cited the traveller copiously in his Opus Majus, and described him as "Brother William through whom the lord King of France sent a message to the Tartars in 1253 AD ...who traveled to regions in the east and north and attached himself to the midst of these places, and wrote of the above to the illustrious king; which book I carefully read and with his permission expounded on".
+Roger Bacon, William's contemporary and fellow-Franciscan, cited the traveler copiously in his Opus Majus, and described him as "Brother William through whom the lord King of France sent a message to the Tartars in 1253 AD ... who traveled to regions in the east and north and attached himself to the midst of these places, and wrote of the above to the illustrious king; which book I carefully read and with his permission expounded on".
 After Bacon, however, William's narrative seems to have dropped out of sight until Richard Hakluyt's 1599 publication.

+Along with Epistola de vita Tartarorum (1237) by Friar Julian, Relatio (1245–1246) by Benedict of Poland, and Ystoria Mongalorum (1245–1246) by Giovanni da Pian del Carpine, it is among the earliest Western European sources to contain significant information about Russia, all of which date to the mid-13th century.
+Like Marco Polo, William never actually visited Russia, although he encountered Russians during his travels and stay at the khan's court.
+He describes Russia as a northern country: "To the north of this province [i.e. Cumania] lies Russia, which [...] extends from Poland and Hungary to the Tanais [i.e. Don] [...]
+Beyond Russia to the north is Prussia, which has all been recently conquered by the Teutonic knights.
+William also provides a description of Russian merchants: "...and thither [i.e., Sudak] come all the merchants arriving from Turkey who wish to go to the northern countries, and likewise those coming from Russia and the northern countries who wish to pass into Turkey.
+The latter carry vair and miniver, and other costly furs; the others (the former) carry cloths of cotton or bombax, silk stuffs and sweet-smelling spices."
+He also describes the importance of fur in the Russian economy: "The ordinary money of Russians are skins of vair and miniver."

-Russian poet Nikolay Zabolotskiy wrote in 1958 the long poem "Rubruck in Mongolia" ("Рубрук в Монголии").
+Russian poet Nikolay Zabolotskiy wrote in 1958 the long poem "Rubruck in Mongolia" (Рубрук в Монголии).

 Editions

 The Latin text of an incomplete manuscript containing only the first 26 chapters, together with an English translation by Richard Hakluyt, was published in 1599.
 A critical edition of the complete Latin text prepared by the French historian Francisque Michel and the English antiquarian Thomas Wright was published in 1839.
 An English translation by William Woodville Rockhill, The Journey of William of Rubruk to the Eastern Parts, was published by the Hakluyt Society in 1900, and an updated translation by Peter Jackson in 1990.
+Jackson's translation is based on the critical edition by Anastasius Van den Wyngaert that was published in 1929.